oracle/oracle-database-operator/docs/dbcs/provisioning/update_license.md

 # Update License type of an existing OBDS System

 In this use case, the license type of an existing OCI OBDS system deployed earlier is changed from `License Included` to `Bring your own license` using Oracle DB Operator OBDS controller.
-Its a 2 Step operation.
+This is a two-step operation.

-In order to update the license type an existing OBDS system, the steps will be:
+To update the license type an existing OBDS system, the two steps are as follows:

 1. Bind the existing OBDS System to OBDS Controller.
 2. Apply the change to change its license type.

-**NOTE** We are assuming that before this step, you have followed the [prerequisite](./../README.md#prerequsites-to-deploy-a-dbcs-system-using-oracle-db-operator-dbcs-controller) steps to create the configmap and the secrets required during the deployment.
+**NOTE** We are assuming that before this step, you have followed the [prerequisite steps](./../README.md#prerequsites-to-deploy-a-dbcs-system-using-oracle-db-operator-dbcs-controller) to create the configmap and the secrets required during the deployment.

-This example uses `update_license.yaml` to change the license type of a Single Instance OBDS VMDB using Oracle DB Operator OBDS Controller with:
+This example uses `update_license.yaml` to change the license type of a Single Instance OBDS VMDB using Oracle DB Operator OBDS Controller with the following:

 - OCID of existing VMDB as `ocid1.dbsystem.oc1.ap-mumbai-1.anrg6ljrabf7htyadgsso7aessztysrwaj5gcl3tp7ce6asijm2japyvmroa`
 - OCI Configmap as `oci-cred`